dauss75/globus_sicer/README.md

 # How to add new genome to work with sicer in galaxy

-- make sure you have the genome dbkey of your interest in: /opt/galaxy/tool-data/shared/ucsc/builds.txt
+- make sure you add the genome dbkey of your interest in: /opt/galaxy/tool-data/shared/ucsc/builds.txt
 - Then, you need to update GenomeData.py in ~/SICER/lib/.
 For example, adding PlasmoDB_32_PbergheiANKA_Genome requires:

 ```